UBC-MDS/KMediansPy/README.md

       2. An `pxk` array of `p` original observations in an `k`-dimensional space It returns a `mxp` distance matrix.
 For each `i` and `j`, the mteric `distance(u=X[i], v=Y[j])` is computed and stored in the `ij`th entry

-2. `kmedian` function
+2. `KMedians` function

       - A quick implementation of k-medians.
 It takes as input
-        1. A 2D array of data
+        1. A 2D array of order mx2
         2. The desired number of clusters
       It returns
         1. A 2D array of the medians